sinclairzx81/appex/readme.md

 	})
 }
 ```

 <a name="response_methods" />
 ### response methods

+The appex response is a nodejs http response issued by the underlying node http server.
 appex provides some utility methods for writing http responses.
+These are outlined below.

 note: if appex detects that express or connect middleware has already been applied
 to for any of the following response methods, appex will use those instead.